maliahavlicek/malia-havlicek-ci-milestone-project-user-centric-frontend/README.md

 to make a light weight grid solution so I can better understand grid and flexbox.
 I broke my CSS down into 3 files:

 - <strong>colors.css: </strong> Color theory is not me.
 I know I end up swapping colors often so I decided it would be best to define these in one spot and have the CSS refer to them.
 I'm hoping this will save me a lot of refactoring.
 I got the idea from https://codeburst.io/css-variables-explained-with-5-examples-84adaffaa5bd.
 I used https://coolors.co/ to help find complementary colors.
 - <strong>grid.css: </strong> I need responsive CSS and I like the grid stuff so I'm trying a minimal setup, focusing on naming the classes in a logical manner and using media queries when needed to define breakpoints between desktop and small devices.
+I looked at https://codepen.io/taniarascia/pen/rOLEGe/ and
 - <strong>styles.css: </strong> Houses my css for the pages, more like your traditional css file.

 ### Browser Testing